ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 point on the network path than the network element that signals throughput advice.
 Therefore, endpoints need to respect the send rate constraints that are set by a congestion controller.

+Networks are not limited to using SCONE to communicate information about rate limiting policies.
+For example, a network element in an access network could provide throughput advice to guide application use of network capacity, in any way that is separate from any signals that are intended to influence congestion response.

+Throughput advice indicate temporary increases in available capacity, or temporarily reduced capacity due to persistent overuse, equipment faults, or other transient issues.
+This applies to increases or reductions that are expected to last at least one minute.

 ## Unspecified Scope